nibbstack/erc721/README.md

 Mock contract showing basic contract usage are available in [mocks](src/contracts/mocks) folder.

 There are also test mocks which can be seen [here](src/tests/mocks).
-These are especially made to test different edge cases and behaviours and should NOT be used as a reference for implementation.
+These are specifically made to test different edge cases and behaviours and should NOT be used as a reference for implementation.

 ## Requirements